TOC Digital Speech and Debate Series 1

 Can I read non T affs?

 Yeah that's fine, as long as it has a topic specific link.
-I do need you to win T, and as a default T FW comes before the aff.
+As a default T FW comes before the aff, especially in parli.

 I like T. You can read T and not go for it.
 You can read multiple Ts.
 I don't care.
 I don't need proven abuse, but there does need to be some clear impact on the round/debate in general (ie link to fairness and education).

 I don't mind theory debate, and I don't need proven abuse.
 Again, default competing interps.
 You also have to win that kicking the arg doesn't resolve the offense.
 I think theory is frivolous based on the interp, not the amount of theory read.

 I don't vote on RVIs.
 Make sure your standards link back to your interpretation.
 Have fun and be yourself.

 1 - I have the expectation that both debaters are on the same page about what kind of debate they'll be having.
 If you want to be really fast and really technical that's fine, as long as your opponent is okay with that.
 I will vote on speed bad.

 2 - Evidence sharing: If I don't have your evidence, I cannot evaluate it, and if you don't have each other's evidence I can't trust you and your opponent to evaluate it.
 And at that point it's going to come down to drops and analytics.
 The easy way to resolve this is to send your docs to each other.